Living-Lemming/brawl-stars-news/README.md

 ### Replacing the links

-1. Go to locales.csv
+1. Go to locales.csv:

-on iOS this path is: [name].ipa/[name].app/res/csv_logic/locales.csv
+   - on iOS this path is: [name].ipa/[name].app/res/csv_logic/locales.csv

-on Android this path is: [name].apk/assets/csv_logic/locales.csv
+   - on Android this path is: [name].apk/assets/csv_logic/locales.csv

 2. Find the row EN (or a different language if your server prefers a different one)